fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 OP_BEFOREBLOCKVERIFY (*OP_BBV for short*) redefines opcode OP_SUCCESS_80 (0x50).
 It does the following:

-* Pops the top of the stack and marks the transaction invalid if the block that the transaction is mined in has a height of greater than or equal to that value.
+* Pops the top of the stack and interprets it as `relativeBlockHeight`. `absoluteBlockHeight = UTXO confirmation block + numberOfBlocks`.
+* Then it marks the transaction invalid if the block that the transaction is being evaluated for has a height of greater than or equal to that `absoluteBlockHeight`.
 This can allow a spend path to expire.
 * Reversion modes.
 For all the following situations, the opcode reverts to its OP_SUCCESS semantics:
   * The top item on the stack is less than 0.
 * Failure modes.
 For all the following additional situations, the transaction is marked invalid: